 I first published this lavender cookie recipe in 2017 and updated the post with better instructions and new photos in 2021.
 The original article included a free printable cookie box that you can still download below.

 Craft the printable sleeve box

-Print the printable on DIN A4 or US letter size cardstock or photo paper and cut out the different elements along the grey lines.
-Put glue on all the flaps that say “Glue”.
+Print the printable on letter-size or A4 cardstock or photo paper and cut out the different elements along the grey lines.
+Put glue on all the flaps that say “Glue.”
 To make the sleeve box, adhere the bottom to the top.
 For the sleeve, glue together the two parts.
 Now your treat box is ready to be filled with lavender cookies!

 Free Printable Cookie Box